 46. The Organizing Committee decides its own rules for the conduct of its business by physical meetings or (electronic) correspondence.
 Such rules require approval by the Steering Committee of the parent Division(s).

 47. Approximately six months before the start of the General Assembly the General Secretary shall invite Division Presidents and the members of the Executive Committee to nominate potential members of the SNC with a deadline of 3 months before the General Assembly.
 The Executive Committee shall prepare a list of candidates in consultation with the Membership Committee for appointment at the final Business Session of the General Assembly.
 The SNC, once appointed, shall elect its own Chair.

 XII.
 IAU "ASSOCIATE" STATUS

 The IAU status of "Associate" is offered by invitation exclusively, to individuals who are not IAU members, but are actively involved in the work of the IAU, as members of a Working Group, a Commission, or a Division.
 The status is temporary and must be reconfirmed at the time of the General Assemblies.
 Associates are nominated by the Working Group, Commission, or Division with which they are working, and are listed on the IAU web site as "Associates".

-47.d.
-Division Associates must be approved by the Division Steering Committee upon the recommendation of the Division President.
+48.d.
+Division Associates must be approved by the Division Steering Committee upon the recommendation of the Division President;

-53. In recognition for their role, Associates working closely with the IAU for a long period of time may be recommended for IAU membership to the Executive Committee by the President of the relevant Division, who should inform the General Secretary (in charge of notifying the relevant National Committee) six months before the start of a General Assembly.
+54. In recognition of their role, Associates working closely with the IAU for a long period of time may be recommended for IAU membership to the Executive Committee by the President of the relevant Division, who should inform the General Secretary (in charge of notifying the relevant National Committee) six months before the start of a General Assembly.